amp-labs/docs/v1.0/salesforce-guide.md

 ## Before You Get Started

-To integrate Salesforce with Ampersand, you need to [Create a Salesforce Account ](https://docs.withampersand.com/docs/salesforce-guide#create-a-salesforce-account) and obtain the following credentials from a Salesforce Connected App:
+To integrate Salesforce with Ampersand, you need to [Create a Salesforce Account](https://docs.withampersand.com/docs/salesforce-guide#create-a-salesforce-account) and obtain the following credentials from a Salesforce Connected App:

 - Consumer Key
 - Consumer Secret

 ### Create a Salesforce Account

-You need a Salesforce account to connect with Ampersand.
-If you do not have a Salesforce account, here's how you can sign up for a Developer Account:
+You need a Salesforce account to create integrations using Ampersand.
+If you do not have a Salesforce account, here's how you can sign up for a free Developer Account:

 - Go to the [Salesforce Developer site](https://developer.salesforce.com/signup) and sign up for a free developer account.
 - Fill in the required details and click on **Sign Me Up**.
 - Verify your email and complete the registration process.

-## Creating a Salesforce Connected App
+## Create a Salesforce Connected App

-To connect Salesforce to Ampersand, you'll need to create a Connected App in Salesforce.
-Follow the steps below to create a new connected app in Salesforce:
+To create Salesforce integrations with Ampersand, you'll need to first create a Connected App in Salesforce.
+Follow the steps below:

 1. Log in to your Salesforce account.